yukang123/starter-hugo-academic/content/project/vertebral-landmark-detection/index.md

 ![](sample-of-annotations.png)

 As preliminary, we collected spine X-ray images from Peking University First Hospital and I annotated two types of landmarks, 68 corner landmarks and 17 center landmarks, on X-ray images.
-In total, we built a spine X-ray dataset of more than 1000 samples.
+In total, we built a novel annotated spine X-ray dataset of more than 1000 samples.
 The relevant paper has been submitted to *[Scientific Data](https://www.nature.com/sdata/journal-information)*.